xTDoanx/xTDoanx/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+Thanh, here.
+I'm an explorer, adventure-seeker, and lover of all things tech!
 I am a data analyst with a high interest in Data, visualizations, and graphic design.
 I have just started to create a portfolio on Github and I look forward to learning a lot more as I go!